unprosaiclabyrinth/Theseus/README.md

 # Overview

 This project implements different intelligent agent architectures for an agent called `Theseus511` that operates in the wumpus world (TODO: insert wumpus world link) (described in AIMA 4^th^ edition with slight variations).
+The architectures are implemented with the *a priori* knowledge that:-

++ The agent starts in (1, 1), facing east.
++ There are exactly two pits in the world.
++ Actions are deterministic (e.g.:- a `GO_FORWARD` will cause the agent to move one square forward with 100% certainty, without any chance of the agent turning left instead).

 The agent aims to maximize the score.
 The different architectures the project implements are:-

 1. Simple reflex agent (SRA)
 2. Model-based reflex agent (MRA)